 First, the beef business fits well with Montana's ranching culture - something conservationists often overlook.
 Second, hundreds of cattle ranchers surround American Prairie Reserve.
 And third, grass-fed beef is quickly becoming more than a niche product.

 Where does Wild Sky beef come from?

 Our business objective is to offer the best grass-fed, grass-finished products in the market and use the profits to support wildlife-friendly ranching on Wild Sky Ranches.
-Wild Sky beef is sourced from ranches across the West and Midwest.
+Wild Sky beef is sourced from ranches around the United States.
 Source ranches are audited by third party verification companies to ensure cattle are fed a grass diet, never ever given antibiotics or hormones, are humanely treated, and raised in an open pasture.

 Cattle are grass-fed and finished on a proprietary grass-foliage mix that allows the cattle to produce marbling and reach the ideal weight and age for harvest.
 Cattle are then processed at USDA-approved facilities in Omaha.
 From there, Wild Sky product is shipped to distributors and then retail outlets across the United States.
 Wild Sky's fresh beef products receive a top-quality USDA grading of "Choice" or higher and our further-processed products including, jerky, snack sticks, hot dogs and hamburger patties are produced by specialty processors hand picked by our Wild Sky team.